BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 Builder cannot demand full payment if the Project's Occupancy Certificate is not obtained

-Coordinate Bench of Supreme court held that when possession of the allotted plot/flat/house is not delivered within the specified time, the allottee is entitled to a refund of the amount paid, with reasonable Interest thereon from the date of payment till the date of refund.
+The Coordinate Bench of the Supreme Court held that when possession of the allotted plot, flat, or house is not delivered within the specified time, the allottee is entitled to a refund of the amount paid, along with reasonable interest from the date of payment until the d

 Contact Us